University of East Anglia Online Training Series for PGRs

 This year's first sitting of Modules 1 & 2 (Academic Writing & Qualitative Research Skills) will be available for booking, via the schedule below, from Tuesday 18th September 2018.
 Bookings for the first sitting of Modules 3 & 4 (Finishing your PhD & Teaching Skills) will open on Tuesday 30th October 2018.
-Booking information about the second sittings of these four modules, as well as Module 5 (Quantitative Research Skills) will be provided to your institution, and added to this website, in due course.
+All the remaining sessions on the programme, the second sittings of Modules 1, 2 , 3, & 4, along with Module 5 (Quantitative Research Skills), will open for booking on Tuesday 11th December 2018.
 If you have any problems with any aspect of your booking, please e-mail [firstname.lastname@example.org] and we will be happy to help.

 How to Book